About Parish Councils

 Like the full Council, these committees are empowered to make decisions on behalf of the Council relating to these subjects.
 Like the full Council meetings the committee meetings must be advertised, an agenda published, the meeting held in public and minutes produced for the public record.

-Minutes of Council meetings
+Minutes and agendas of Council meetings

 Note: A decision was taken by MPC to publish the most recent minutes before they are ratified, so that the public may keep abreast of the Council’s most recent decisions.
 However, it should be borne in mind that minor amendments may need to be made before they are agreed as a true record.